DennisJosefsson/bandyresultat/README.md

 https://bandyresultat.se

+# Features

+1. Tables and list of games for individual seasons, and statistics.
+2. Tables for individual teams, statistics such as win streaks (calculated by SQL queries)
+3. H2H comparisons between 2-4 teams.
+Either based on all games and seasons, or the user can pick a specific range of seasons and/or specific categories (regular season, playoff stages, qualification).
+4. Table for all seasons combined.

 # Notes

 The available online data weren't uniform enough to use a web scraper.
 Instead I relied on entering data manually and having python scripts that read strings stored in list.